sebrauschert/thoth/README.md

 This package is still in active development and should be used with caution.

+# Why Toth?

+`toth`, named after the ancient Egyptian deity of wisdom and writing, embodies the essence of preserving and documenting knowledge.
+Just as Toth was revered for recording the deeds of the living and maintaining cosmic order, this R package ensures analytical integrity through comprehensive version control of code, data and analytical decisions.
+By seamlessly integrating DVC, Git, and Docker, Toth aims to create a robust framework for reproducible analytics, making it effortless to track data lineage, manage dependencies, and share reproducible environments.
+Whether you're collaborating on a team project or maintaining consistency in your solo analyses, `toth` serves as your faithful scribe, ensuring that every step of your analytical journey is documented, reproducible, and trustworthy.

 ## Installation

 You can install the development version of toth from GitHub with: